Periodic dynamics in superconductors induced by an impulsive optical quench: Introduction

-To study the post-pulse evolution in both isotropic and anisotropic superconductors, we employ the time-dependent Ginzburg-Landau (TDGL) equation for overdamped stochastic dynamics of the superconducting order parameter \cite{Hohenberg1977,kopnin2001theory} -- see Methods and Supplemental Information (SI) for more details.
+To study the post-pulse evolution in both isotropic and anisotropic superconductors, we employ the time-dependent Ginzburg-Landau (TDGL) equation for overdamped stochastic dynamics of the superconducting order parameter \cite{Hohenberg1977,kopnin2001theory}.
 We restore the gauge invariance through minimal coupling and use Maxwell's equations for the electromagnetic field dynamics.
 We derive self-consistent dynamical equations for the order parameter, electromagnetic field, and their fluctuations to solve the stochastic equations.
 In this work, we aim to provide a physical picture of the interplay of light and matter degrees of freedom rather than to present a full microscopic description of the post-pulse evolution, which goes beyond our effective theory and requires the knowledge of, for instance, the dynamics of the quasiparticle distribution function~\cite{kopnin2001theory}.
-In contrast to previous theoretical approaches~\cite{larkin2005theory}, which neglect electromagnetic fluctuations because of a large plasmon gap, we treat the order parameter and the electromagnetic field on equal footing because we are interested in materials with a relatively small plasmon gap.
-This is a non-perturbative theory that takes into account fluctuations at all length scales and allows us to make experimentally relevant predictions for a broad class of superconductors.

-We turn to discuss the impulsive quenching protocol.
-Scenario I in Fig.~\ref{fig:Main}(a) captures quick condensate depletion as the laser pulse melts some of the Cooper pairs.
-In this scenario, the order parameter displays abrupt dynamics during the pump pulse but then evolves slowly on the time scale controlled by the TDGL relaxation time $\tau$, cf. Eq.~\eqref{eqn:TDGL}.
-Scenario II in Fig.~\ref{fig:Main}(b) neglects partial condensate evaporation and describes photoexcitation as a sudden change to the coefficients of the Ginzburg-Landau free energy.
-The order parameter reacts relatively smoothly to this perturbation.
-In real materials, both scenarios are expected to play a role.
-As shown in Fig.~\ref{fig:Main}(c), they give similar post-pulse phenomenology.
-For concreteness, throughout the rest of the paper, we primarily focus on the Scenario~II [see SI for further discussion of Scenario~I].
-Specifically, we consider quenches in the quadratic coefficient $\alpha(t)$ of the free energy of the form:

-Here $\alpha_0$ is the pre-pulse value. $\delta \alpha$ encodes the strength of the photoexcitation.
-The case $\delta \alpha > 0$ describes transient suppression of superconductivity and could be due to laser-heating of quasiparticles.
-The situation with $\delta \alpha < 0$ represents transiently enhanced superconductivity and could arise in superconductors with competing orders, such as spin or charge density waves, which become suppressed by the photoexcitation. $\theta(t)$ is the Heaviside step function. $\tau_{\alpha}$ is a phenomenological relaxation rate.
-One can easily generalize the present framework to various possible quenching protocols, including quenches in the sample temperature or modification of the dynamics in $\alpha(t)$ (for instance, use the Rothward-Taylor approach~\cite{PhysRevLett.19.27}).
-Regardless of the specific impulsive quenching protocol, our conclusions are insensitive to the functional form in Eq.~\eqref{eqn:quench}.

-To understand how photoexcitation leads to coherent dynamics involving pairs of plasmons, we first establish the frequency of plasmons.
-Simple mean-field analysis shows that in anisotropic superconductors, the equilibrium $c$-axis JP frequency is given by (we set $\hbar = 1$) -- see SI: